Pontmousse/Spacecraft-Swarm-OOS/Spacecraft Swarming for Tumbling Target Capture with Decentralized Behavioral Control (3D version)/README.md

 Below are animations and result simulations from the paper:

->*"Spacecraft Swarming for Tumbling Target Capture with Decentralized Behavioral Control; El Ghali Asri, Zheng H. Zhu;  Acta Astronautica (2024)"*
+>*"Spacecraft Swarming for Tumbling Target Capture with Decentralized Behavioral Control; El Ghali Asri, Zheng H. Zhu;  Aerospace Science & Technology (2024)"*

 ## **Target capture using a swarm of small satellites - Case 1 (Figure 12):**